We Should Have a Swinging Affair…

 As a homesick Scottish gal, watching the trailer for Indiscreet (1958) I noticed the always lovely Cary Grant with Ingrid Bergman dance that Scottish ceilidh ( = a Scottish dance event) favourite, The Eightsome Reel.
 This a Scottish dance that strikes horror into the heart of every (not necessarily) Scottish man – unless they are extremely drunk at a wedding – as learnt as a kid at school and then (hoped to be) forgotten.

-This dance, only vaguely remembered decades later as their beloved drags them up to the dance floor at their best pal’s wedding.
-Where no-one remembers the dance, apart from one expat English man.
+This dance, only vaguely remembered decades later as their beloved drag them up to the dance floor at their best pal’s wedding.
+Where no-one remembers the dance, apart from one ex-pat English man.

-After this dance over all men look eagerly forward to the Slosh.
+After this dance over, all men look eagerly forward to the Slosh.
 This dance is usually performed by the bride, her bridesmaids and most of the women present.
-This as a kind of drunken all-girl tribal fertility dance.
+This on first impressions of seeing it looks like a kind of drunken all-girl tribal fertility dance.
 But for the groom, fear and a much-needed break from meeting all those long-lost cousins, aunties etc.